US to send Ukraine dozens of Bradleys in $2.85B aid package

 The Bradley fighting vehicles are medium-armored combat vehicles that can serve as a fortified troop carrier on the battlefield.
 It has tracks rather than wheels, but is lighter and more agile than a tank.
 It can carry about 10 personnel, and is seen as a critical way to move troops safely into battle.

-Also included in the aid package will be HUMVEES, Mine Resistant Ambush Protected vehicles, or MRAPs, and a large amount of missiles and other ammunition.
+Also included in the aid package will be HUMVEES, Mine Resistant Ambush Protected vehicles, or MRAPs, and a large amount of missiles and other ammunition, according to U.S. officials.

 The aid comes on the heels of Ukrainian President Volodymyr Zelenskyy’s dramatic visit to Washington last month, when he slipped secretly out of his war-torn nation for the first time to thank America and predict that 2023 would be a “turning point” in the conflict.
 In urging more support for his country’s war effort, he told Congress, “Your money is not charity,” and instead is ”an investment in the global security and democracy that we handle in the most responsible way.”